themetaschemer/malt/README.md

 A corresponding `.rkt` file with the same name as the directory makes the representations available through a single `require`, e.g. `(require malt/nested-tensors)`.
-The default representation is `flat-tensors`, but in some cases, it helps to have other representations.
+The default representation is `learner`, but in some cases (particularly when you want to run the `morse` example), it helps to have other representations.

 The `learner` representation is the simplest and is the one described in *Appendix A*.
 The `nested-tensors` representation is more complex, but more efficient than `learner` and is described in the first part of *Appendix B*.